 Mazars LLP are the appointed internal auditors to the Police & Crime Commissioner for Leicestershire & Leicestershire Police.
-This report summarises the internal audit work undertaken by Mazars in 2020/21, the scope and outcome of work completed, and incorporates our annual statement on internal controls assurance.
+This report summarises the internal audit work undertaken by Mazars in 2022/23, the scope and outcome of work completed, and incorporates our annual statement on internal controls assurance.

-Despite the restrictions imposed as a result of Covid-19, the Police & Crime Commissioner for Leicestershire & Leicestershire Police retained a full scope internal audit service for 2021/22 which, based on the work we have undertaken, enabled us to provide the enclosed Annual Opinion on the Police & Crime Commissioner for Leicestershire & Leicestershire Police arrangements for risk management, control and governance.
+The Police & Crime Commissioner for Leicestershire & Leicestershire Police retained a full scope internal audit service for 2022/23 which, based on the work we have undertaken, enabled us to provide the enclosed Annual Opinion on the Police & Crime Commissioner for Leicestershire & Leicestershire Police arrangements for risk management, control and governance.